harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 No, this feature is yet to be supported.
 We suggest to use ssh key or user and password as data center as an alternative at the moment.

-### Is it considered an error when using helm template `--show-only` `templates/secret.yaml my-chart` results in an empty manifest, even though the template exists, and how can one prevent or handle this error message ?
+### Is it considered an error when using helm template "--show-only` `templates/secret.yaml my-chart" results in an empty manifest, even though the template exists, and how can one prevent or handle this error message?

 It will be feasible for them to consider adding a line at the top of their manifests to prevent rendering to be empty when using helm template `--show-only`.
 This approach would not only address the error but also provide the advantage of skipping these objects during deployment.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/ignore-a-manifest-file-during-deployment/#ignore-a-manifest)
+For more details, go to [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/ignore-a-manifest-file-during-deployment/#ignore-a-manifest).

-### How do we pass the output list of first step to next step looping strategy "repeat", the output can be a list or array which needs to be parsed ?
+### How do we pass the output list of first step to next step looping strategy "repeat", the output can be a list or array which needs to be parsed?

 The Output Variable of the shell script is a string, which you are trying to pass as a list of strings, to avoid this :
 - First you need to convert your array list into a string and then pass it as an output variable.
 - Then convert this string into a list of string again before passing it to the repeat strategy.

-Please read more on this in the following [Documentation](https://developer.harness.io/kb/continuous-delivery/articles/repeat-strategy)
+For more details, go to [Documentation](https://developer.harness.io/kb/continuous-delivery/articles/repeat-strategy).

-### How to carry forward the output variable when looping steps ?
+### How to carry forward the output variable when looping steps?

 If you are using looping strategies on steps or step groups in a pipeline, and need to carry forward the output variables to consequtive steps or with in the loop, you can use `<+strategy.iteration>` to denote the iteration count.